nof20/windows-builder/README.md

 Frequent builds will benefit from creating a persistent Windows VM.
 To do this, see `scripts/start_windows.sh`.

+Downloading and expanding archives is a common build step.
+While Powershell offers functionality to do this (the `Expand-Archive` cmdlet) there are known performance issues.
+See [PowerShell Archive issue #32](https://github.com/PowerShell/Microsoft.PowerShell.Archive/issues/32).

 ## Security

 `windows-builder` communicates with the remote server using WinRM over HTTPS.
 Basic authentication using username and password is currently supported.